¿NECESITAS AYUDA? ☎ +1(855)688 7879 Hora: 6 a.m.-6 p.m. (PST)

 Horizontal Offset 18 in Required to clear pipe support

-Result: A shift of 18 inches to avoid a duct typically results in a ~12% localized drop in foot-candles (fc) directly under the obstruction.
-To compensate, contractors may need to increase the wattage of the adjacent fixtures or slightly adjust the beam angle using reflectors.
+Result: In this specific model, a shift of 18 inches to avoid a duct resulted in a ~12% localized drop in foot-candles (fc) directly under the obstruction.

 Worker installing LED High Bay lights (LED shop lights) in a high-ceiling industrial workshop from a scissor lift